Jumee-LDN/wdi-project-four/README.md

 ![image width="150"](./src/assets/readmes/p4-sketch2.gif)

 #### Challenges
-I found Trello project management was more effective on a team development.
+I found Trello project management was more effective on team development.
 I spent longer time on planning and replanning then the last project and I found more easy to manage time and check status when I had a team member to work with.
 As you can see the Trello board is cleaner than the last.

 ![image width="150"](./src/assets/readmes/trello.gif)